In German, baden means “to bathe”. So, the German town of Baden-Baden is literally named Bathing-Bathing.

 As I mentioned earlier, don’t open the door in the middle of an infusion.
 If you’re worried that you won’t be able to handle the heat, it’s better to skip the treatment entirely.

 Don’t stare.
-You’re going to see naked people relaxing, talking, sweating, showering and even eating lunch or drinking beer!
+In a coed spa, you’re going to see naked people relaxing, talking, sweating, showering and even eating lunch or drinking beer!
 You don’t have to awkwardly avert your eyes all the time, but do remember that there’s a real person behind that naked body and they deserve your respect!

 Finally, don’t negate all the health benefits of a spa visit by eating junk food before or after your spa experience.
 I recommend going out for a meal that features the best healthy, vegetarian and vegan foods in Germany.